|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 | | It was the negative week for the EOG Resources (EOG).
-During the week, the EOG dropped -5.32 points, or -4.61%, and closed at 110.18 on Friday, May 23, 2025.
-Weekly volume was -16% below average.
+During the week, the EOG dropped -6.48 points, or -5.52%, and closed at 110.83 on Friday, October 3, 2025.
+Weekly volume was 57% above average.
 EOG is a member of Energy Sector.
-Energy is the second most oversold sector.
+Energy is the most overbought sector.
 Sector/industry rotation is considered a proven strategy to beat the market.
 Use the following links to find overbought/oversold technical indicators by Sector or by Industry.

 Weekly Technical Indicators: [See EOG weekly technical indicators chart] Weekly Williams' Percentage Range is oversold.
 Use the Technical Stock Screener to see the list of stocks with weekly oversold Williams' Percentage Range.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
 Use the following link to access Williams' Percentage Range help.
-The weekly MACD line is below its signal line since February 28, 2025.
-This is an indication that the medium-term trend is down.
+During the last week, weekly MACD line has moved below its signal line.
+Such crossover is considered a bearish signal.
 Use the following link to access a MACD help.

-Daily Technical Indicators: [See EOG daily technical indicators chart] Daily technical indicators are neutral.
-The daily MACD line is above its signal line since April 22, 2025.
-This is an indication that the short-term trend is up.
-The distance between MACD and the signal line is low and getting smaller.
-It indicates that the current short-term uptrend is getting weak.
+Daily Technical Indicators: [See EOG daily technical indicators chart] Daily Williams' Percentage Range and Lane's Stochastic are strongly oversold.
+Use the Technical Stock Screener to see the list of stocks with daily strongly oversold Williams' Percentage Range and Lane's Stochastic.
+Use the following link to access Lane's Stochastic help.
+The daily MACD line is below its signal line since September 4, 2025.
 During the last week, the price has fallen below the Parabolic SAR (stop and reversal).
 A Parabolic SAR above the price is a bearish signal, and it indicates that momentum is likely to remain in the downward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
-During the last week, the price has declined below the moving average in the center of the Bollinger Bands.
-The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
-The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
-Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.

 | |